mudita/MuditaOS/harmony_changelog.md

 ### Fixed
 * Fixed the backlight blink in pre-wake up
+* Fixed missing tooltip text in Onboarding in French

 ### Added
 * Added unique sound to indicate the meditation session has ended